-On October 6, 2019, the Middle East + Africa Working Group of DSA’s International Committee hosted an online event for understanding the recent Israeli elections and what their implications are in Israel, Palestine, and the United States.
+The Middle East + Africa subcommittee host an online event for understanding the recent Israeli elections and what their implications are in Israel, Palestine, and the United States.
 Basma Fahoum, Haggai Matar and Osamah Khalil presented, and the event was moderated by Joel Beinin.

 Basma has a master’s degree in culture research from Tel Aviv University.
 She is currently a PhD candidate at Stanford University, working on the history of commercial tobacco cultivation in Palestine in the late Ottoman and British Mandatory periods, as well as in Israel.
 She serves as a co-editor of the Social History Workshop which is published on Haaretz’s website.
 Basma is a member of Academia for Equality, an organization promoting an equal, accessible, and demilitarized education in Israel and the OPTs.
 She was for several years an activist with the Democratic Front for Peace and Equality, one of the components of the Joint List.